Registration is Now Open!

-A: GRACE Scholars is a Georgia nonprofit corporation and tax exempt charity.
-In 2008 the organization was founded by Archbishop Wilton Gregory of Atlanta and Bishop J. Kevin Boland of Savannah to take advantage of the SSO/tax credit legislation.
+A: GRACE Scholars is a Georgia nonprofit corporation and tax-exempt charity.
+In 2008 the organization was founded by Cardinal Wilton Gregory (formerly the Archbishop of Atlanta) and Bishop Emeritus J. Kevin Boland of Savannah to take advantage of the SSO/tax credit legislation.
+Current Bishop of the Diocese of Savannah, the Most Reverend Stephen A. Parkes, endorses GRACE’s mission of creating accessibility for all to a Catholic School education.
 GRACE has met the requirements for designation as a student scholarship organization (SSO) in Georgia.
 Because GRACE is an SSO, Georgia taxpayers can redirect part of their tax liability to GRACE and qualify for a generous tax benefit created by the Georgia legislature – a 100% tax credit.
-As GRACE is a tax exempt charity (501-c-3 organization), gifts to GRACE also qualify charitable contributions under federal law.
+As GRACE is a tax-exempt charity (501-c-3 organization), gifts to GRACE also qualify charitable contributions under federal law.

 Q: What are the tax credit amounts by filing status?

-Couples filing jointly can redirect up to $2,500 of their tax liability
+Couples filing jointly can redirect up to $2,500 of their Georgia tax liability

-3. C-Corporations can designate up to 75% of their Georgia state tax
+C-Corporations can designate up to 75% of their Georgia tax liability

 Step 3: Complete contribution during the 60-day window.